gpcnetwork/gpc_va-linkage/README.md

 | UTHouston    | `gpc-uthouston-upload`    |
 | WashU        | `gpc-washu-upload`        |

-More technical details can be found from the [GROUSE Instruction Page](https://github.com/gpcnetwork/GROUSE#readme).
-Note that GROUSE gpcnetwork repo is private for security and privacy reasons.
-If you can't access the GROUSE gpcnetwork repo, please reach out to ask-umbmi@umsystem.edu or create an issue at https://github.com/gpcnetwork/gpc-va-linkage/issues
+If more technical details are needed or you would like to request a working session with GPC CC, please reach out to ask-umbmi@umsystem.edu or create an issue at https://github.com/gpcnetwork/gpc-va-linkage/issues.

 ### Step 2: Token Integration and Transfer (*at GPC-CC*)